Kenji11/aivideo/TDD-reference-assets-tasks-3.md

 ### Task 4.14: Testing & Validation

-**Unit Tests:**
-- [ ] Test entity extraction with 20 diverse prompts
-- [ ] Test Phase 0 with user who has 0 assets (skip extraction)
-- [ ] Test Phase 0 with user who has assets (run extraction)
-- [ ] Test Phase 1 receives and uses Phase 0 output correctly
-- [ ] Test Phase 2 uses reference_mapping in prompts
-- [ ] Test asset usage tracking increments correctly
-- [ ] Test manual override logic

-**Integration Tests:**
-- [ ] User with 0 assets → Phase 0 skips extraction, Phase 1 proceeds without references
-- [ ] User with 1 Nike product + prompt "Nike sneakers" → Nike recommended and used in all product beats
-- [ ] User with 3 products + prompt mentions Nike → Nike selected over other products
-- [ ] User with 3 products + generic prompt "energetic ad" → best style match selected and used
-- [ ] User with 1 product + 1 logo → BOTH used (product in hero/detail/lifestyle, logo in closing + optionally opening)
-- [ ] User with logo only → logo used in closing beat (always), optionally in opening
-- [ ] User with product only → product used in hero/detail/lifestyle beats
-- [ ] Manual override → custom mapping used instead of AI-selected
-- [ ] Full pipeline Phase 0 → Phase 4 with references

 **Manual QA:**
 - [ ] Generate video with 3 products, no specific mention → verify best match is selected
 - [ ] Review beat-to-asset assignments for appropriateness